dialectek/EvenTheOdds/JusticeServer/EvenTheOdds/Readme.txt

 Even (the odds) justice server.

 See EvenTheOdds.java for the java API.
-See rest/EvenTheOdds.java and REST_API.txt for the REST API.
+See rest/EvenTheOdds.java for the REST API.
-See rest/client/EvenTheOddsClient.java for the REST client.

 Server:
 Import and build Eclipse project.
 Export EvenTheOdds.war tomcat servlet.
 Deploy EvenTheOdds.war to tomcat.

-Client:
-Select EvenTheOddsClient.java and run as application.

 HTML:
-Load EvenTheOdds.html in browser.
+Run EvenTheOdds/src/main/webapp/new_case.html and get_case.html in browser.

 REST prefix for localhost: http://localhost:8080/EvenTheOdds/rest/service/